Perfectionism Counselling Canberra

 Outcome B: Success

-Success is minimized as luck, and standards are reset higher, ensuring the perfectionism meaning remains "not enough."
+Success is minimised as luck, and standards are reset higher, ensuring the perfectionism meaning remains "not enough."

 Cycle returns to Step 1